 The following table describes other files in the SDP distribution.
 These files are usually not invoked directly by you; rather, they are invoked by higher-level scripts.

-8.5.1. backup functions.sh
+8.5.1. backup_functions.sh

-This script contains lots of standard Bash functions which are used in other scripts.
+The /p4/common/bin/backup_functions.sh script contains Bash functions used in other SDP scripts.